Upgrading and University Preparation

 |TASK 056||Personal and Career Portfolio|

-Note: Students must participate in all six modules and successfully complete a work experience placement in order to receive a UFV certificate.
+Note: Students must participate in all six courses and successfully complete a work experience placement in order to receive a UFV certificate.

-For more details about the TASK modules, see the course descriptions section in the calendar.
+For more details about the TASK courses, see the course descriptions section in the calendar.